Prapthi564/DP-700-Microsoft-Fabric-Data-Engineer/Instructions/Labs/06a-data-warehouse-load.md

     >
     > The category information was extracted from the `ItemName` column using string manipulation, as there is no separate category column in the dimension table.
 This approach assumes that the item names follow a consistent naming convention.
 If the item names do not follow a consistent naming convention, the results may not accurately reflect the true category of each item.

+### Review

 In this exercise, you have created a lakehouse and a data warehouse with multiple tables.
 You have ingested data and used cross-database queries to load data from the lakehouse to the warehouse.
 Additionally, you have used the query tool to perform analytical queries.

+In this lab, you learned how to:

+- Loaded data into a Microsoft Fabric data warehouse using T-SQL.

+- Created a Lakehouse to store raw data.

+- Uploaded and converted a CSV file into a Lakehouse table.

+- Built a warehouse schema with fact and dimension tables.

+- Developed a stored procedure to automate the data loading process.

+- Ran analytical queries to verify the sales data and gain insights.

+## Now, click on Next from the lower right corner to move on to the next lab.